 - Risk demotivation (leading to delays, or worse) if the engineers don’t understand the value of the product or feature you want them to work on

 - Lose time by over-building (or worse, building the wrong solution) because, had the engineers understood the problem being solved, they might have had a better (or quicker) way to solve it

-- Risk being misunderstood on one or more details (or even a bigger portion) of the product, which could have been avoided if the why had been made clear up-front.
+- Risk being misunderstood on one or more details (or even a bigger portion) of the product, which could have been avoided if the why had been made clear up-front

 Starting with why is the single biggest thing you can do to motivate your engineering team (in fact, your entire team) in charging forward toward a common goal.

-2. Be Open to the “How” (and be Open to Feedback and Changes):
+Be Open to the “How”

 In general, once a problem has been identified, it can be solved a number of ways.
-Don’t dictate the how.
-Have a discussion with the people in the engineering team who will work on it, and ask them to make recommendations on the how, so that you can pick from the options (by evaluating the trade-offs on implementation cost and business impact).
+Don’t dictate ‘the how’.
+Have a discussion with the people in the engineering team who will work on it, and ask them to make recommendations on the how so that you can pick from the options (by evaluating the trade-offs on implementation cost and business impact).
 This will help find the best solution for your customers AND save on your team’s time.

-As a PM, expect your successes to be recognized.
+As a product manager, expect your successes to be recognized.
 Understand that executives will often praise you for the team’s successes – it always pays off to be humble and deflect praise across the entire team.
-Not only will doing this make executives respect you more, it will also have the effect of building your team’s trust in you, which is critical to your team’s future successes.
+Not only will doing this make executives respect you more, but it will also have the effect of building your team’s trust in you, which is critical to your team’s future successes.
 Besides, doing the opposite will only backfire and make you appear a power-hungry attention hog.